 For stomach elements in math mode, we naturally use Presentation MathML.
-Translating the relevant primitives to MathML is largely straight forward and covered elsewhere [9], with the slight "modernization" that we prefer CSS over MathML attributes.
-Since the font used for MathML depends on the rendering engine, and some of them are rather unsatisfactory (e.g. vanilla Firefox under Ubuntu), we can explicitly set the font to Latin Modern Math for a more unifying look.
+Translating the relevant primitives to MathML is largely straightforward and covered elsewhere [11], with the slight "modernization" that we prefer CSS over MathML attributes.
+Since the font used for MathML depends on the rendering engine, and some of these are rather unsatisfactory (e.g. vanilla Firefox under Ubuntu), we can explicitly set the font to Latin Modern Math for a more unified look.
 Skips and kerns are implemented as above, but using <mspace> nodes instead of .

-Regarding font sizes, we can either defer to the rendering engine or leave that up to T_FX- in which case we need to make sure that we override the CSS rules imposed by the rendering engine via:
+Regarding font sizes, we can either defer to the rendering engine or use the sizes from T_EX - in which case we need to make sure that we override the CSS rules imposed by the rendering engine via: